CASE STUDY

 Problem

-As part of Design Innovations — the team responsible for shaping the product’s overall visual direction — my work focused on turning that vision into reusable patterns.
-The Celebration System was a key piece of that effort: a cross-platform, brand-aligned celebration pattern that replaces one-off effects with a consistent system, alongside broader work across illustration, iconography, shape and color language.
+As part of Design Innovations – the team responsible for shaping Pinterest's visual direction – my work focused on turning that vision into reusable patterns.
+The Celebration System was a key piece of that effort: a cross-platform, brand-aligned celebration pattern that replaces one-offs with a consistent system, alongside broader work across illustration, iconography, shape, and color language.

-before
+Celebration moments before

 Solution